 - Which vitamin A-rich foods do Yellow Crested Cockatoos enjoy the most?

-- How often can I offer blueberries to my Yellow Crested Cockatoo?
+- How can I get my Yellow Crested Cockatoo to eat more pellets?

-- How does the Yellow Crested Cockatoo exhibit fledging and weaning behaviors?
+- How does the Yellow Crested Cockatoo use vocal mimicry and excitement displays?